Diplomatic missions

 Competitive service

-Documents for issuing passports, temporary passports, driving licenses and ID cards may be submitted in person by the citizens.
-According to the Bulgarian law, exceptions from personal application at the embassy are not allowed.
-Regarding the possibilities and conditions for submitting an application through the Automated Information System for Electronic Services of the Ministry of Foreign Affairs, the citizens should consult HERE.
+Applications for passports, Emergency Travel Documents, driving licences and identity cards shall be made in person by the interested citizens.
+Under Bulgarian legislation, no exceptions to personal appearance at the Embassy are allowed.
+Citizens should be informed about the possibilities and conditions for submitting an application through the Automated Information System for Electronic Services of the Ministry of Foreign Affairs from HERE.
+Please note that in order to receive the ready documents requested through the Automated Information System for Electronic Services, you must appear in person at the Bulgarian embassy you have indicated.

-In case of damaged, lost, stolen or expired passport, Bulgarian citizens may apply for a European Emergency Travel Document (ETD) at the embassy of an EU Member State in Myanmar.
-ETD is issued only for the purposes of a single trip to Bulgaria or the country of permanent residence.
+In cases of a damaged, lost, stolen or expired passport, Bulgarian citizens can apply for an Emergency Travel Document (ETD) at an embassy of an EU Member State in Myanmar.
+The ETD is issued only for the purpose of a single trip to Bulgaria or the country of permanent residence.

-In order to be used in Bulgaria, documents issued by the Myanmar authorities should be legalised at the Ministry of Foreign Affairs of Myanmar, whose stamp is certified by the Bulgarian Embassy in Hanoi.
-The documents should be translated in Bulgarian language by a sworn translator in Bulgaria.
+In order to serve before the Bulgarian authorities, the documents issued by the authorities in Myanmar should be certified by the Ministry of Foreign Affairs of Myanmar and then legalized at the Embassy in Hanoi.
+To be used before Bulgarian institutions, the documents must be translated into Bulgarian by a certified translator in the Republic of Bulgaria.

-All fees for consular services are collected in euro via bank transfer.
+All fees for consular services are payable in euros by bank transfer.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.